 Before answering those questions, we need to remember that we are partners with God in this life.
 Although he regularly grants us blessings in the form of our “daily bread,” how we use and respond to that bread is up to us.
 Every blessing and talent bestowed by the Holy Spirit carries with it the seeds of our salvation, and our ruin.

-We often don’t pray when we feel strong in spirit, because we don’t even recognize the risk — which makes these moments all the more dangerous.
-But Jesus warns us of the threat we face when he says that many who are first shall be last3 and that the rich man will find it easier to pass through the eye of a needle than the gates of heaven.
+But let us remember that we often don’t pray when we feel strong in spirit, because we don’t even recognize the risk — which makes these moments all the more dangerous.
+Jesus warns us of this threat we face when he says that many who are first shall be last 3 and that the rich man will find it easier to pass through the eye of a needle than the gates of heaven.
 4

 The Sin of Pride

 Jesus the Nazarene wanted his followers to see him as a Son of Man.
-Just as each and every one of us is a Son of Man — in other words, a son or daughter of mankind.
-It is together, with Jesus, that we sit on the right hand of the Father14 (i.e. in partnership with God) working toward making “His will be done” and fulfilling our potential as children of God through Christ.
+Just as each and every one of us is a Son of Man — in other words, a son or daughter of humankind.
+It is together, with Jesus, that we sit on the right hand of the Father 14 (i.e. in partnership with God) working toward making “His will be done” and fulfilling our potential as children of God through Christ.